 If it already has bottom paint, it must be sanded so the new paint will stick and also so the coats don't build up, which will affect performance and fuel economy.

 Many don't prep much beforehand and the paint just builds up, flaking away and will require a complete bottom job a few years down the road which will be quite expensive.
-We have the vacuum sanding system required by the marinas to sand enough to feather in most of the flaking before applying another 2 cotes.
+We have the vacuum sanding system required by the marinas to sand enough to feather in most of the flaking before applying another 2 coats.

 We don't believe in it for paint and gel coat.
 Unfortunately, there is no magic system that will stop a boat from getting water spots, keep salt off and keep a boat looking new for a multitude of years without maintenance.